Dash0 Raises $110M Series B at $1B Valuation

 Browse and Filter Spans

-The Span Table displays spans as a tree, reflecting the parent-child relationships within a trace.
+The Span Table displays spans as a tree that shows the parent-child relationships within a trace.

 Tip